Supreme Court gives telecom firms 10 years to pay dues

 In October, the Supreme Court had asked telecom operators to pay tax on their non-core revenues over and above the spectrum usage charges and licence fees.
 It upheld the Centre’s broader definition of revenue, based on which the government calculates levies on telecom operators.
 Airtel and Vodafone Idea faced a combined liability of Rs 82,000 crore following the Supreme Court ruling.

-The court, however, seem less inclined to grant 20 years to the telecom firms.
+The court, however, seemed less inclined to grant 20 years to the telecom firms.
 In response, Vodafone Idea and Airtel sought 15 years, and Tata Teleservices seven to 10 years.
 On August 25, the court said it may cancel spectrum allocation to telecom companies if they are unwilling to pay their dues.